Adrianp1299/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map lets you take whatever you want from an array, affect it (if you want) and then put it in a new array.
+.reduce takes values from the array and creates one new value.
+.filter lets you transfer values with certian requirements and put only those into a new array.

 2. Explain the difference between a callback and a higher order function.

+higher order function works within itself and a callback takes functions from the out side.

 3. Explain what a closure is.

+closure is a function looking upstream to find a value it needs to complete its task

 4. Describe the four principles of the 'this' keyword.

+    1. Window/Global Binding - it will be the window/console Object
+    2. Implicit Binding when its got a dot itll be that object
+    3. New Binding specific instance of the object that is created by a constructor function
+    4. Explicit binding is overriding constructor objects by calling them explicitly with ne functions, .call and .apply

 5. Why do we need super() in an extended class?

+it creates all the objects you had in your previous class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.